By Gregory Smyth

 Color is one of the most primal elements of a website’s look, but unfortunately, it is also one of the elements that is chosen most on an ad-hoc basis.
 The colors you choose should speak to your niche, your company’s personality, and to your target customer.
 Some of the worst mistakes in website design are in the realm of color choice.
 We look at how to use this powerful weapon for good, instead of evil!

-Other basic guidelines include using a substantially lighter background than the text for the majority of your copy (it is difficult to read otherwise) and using bright colors sparingly.
+Contrast ratios of the color is important while choosing the complementary or secondary color for your website.
 Bright colors create a fabulous visual effect, but are only useful where you need to draw attention, such as to your offer or to lead customers to a specific action.

 There is no right or wrong color scheme, or even one that spells out conversions or web marketing strategy success.
 However, there will be colors that better reflect your brand, and colors that will better speak to your customers.